eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 For the authorization code flow to work, the application must handle the redirect URI.
 The redirect URI is the URI that the Issuer will redirect the user to after the user has authenticated and authorized.
-The redirect URI must be handled by the application and resume the issuance process by calling the `EudiWallet.resumeOpenId4VciWithAuthorization`.
+The redirect URI must be handled by the application and resume the issuance process by calling the `OpenId4VciManager.resumeWithAuthorization`.
 Also, the redirect uri declared in the OpenId4VCI configuration must be declared in the application's manifest file.

+__Important note__: The `resumeWithAuthorization` method must be called from the same OpenId4VciManager instance that was used to start the issuance process.
+You will need to keep the reference of the `OpenId4VciManager` instance that was used for calling the `issueDocumentByDocType`, `issueDocumentByOfferUri` or `issueDocumentByOffer` method and use this same instance to call the `resumeWithAuthorization` method.

 ```xml